jademihir/Movie_recommender_system/README.md

 1. Data Preprocessing

   - Handled missing values and duplicates.

   - Converted complex columns (e.g., genres, cast) into a structured format.

   - Merged data from both datasets into a single DataFrame.

+2. Feature Engineering

+  - Combined features like genres, keywords, and cast into a single column (tags).

+  - Used TF-IDF Vectorization to create numerical representations of tags.

+3. Similarity Calculation

+  - Applied cosine similarity to calculate similarities between movies.

+4. API Integration

+  - Connected the project to the TMDB API to fetch high-quality movie posters.

+  - Added functionality to redirect users to the movie's TMDB page for trailers and ratings.

+5. Interactive Interface

+  - Built a responsive interface using Streamlit to allow users to input a movie and get recommendations in real time.

+## Tools and Technologies

+= **Python**: Core programming language.

+- **Libraries**: NumPy, Pandas, Scikit-learn, Streamlit, Requests.

+- **Jupyter Notebook**: Used for data cleaning, feature engineering, and model development.

+- **TMDB API**: For fetching dynamic movie posters and movie details.